diem/diem/specifications/db_backup/spec.md

 Similar to the Backup controller, a RestoreController glues the functionality of a BackupStorage and the LibraDb.
 The difference is a RestoreController operates directly on an (potentially empty) DB, without the dependency on a running Node.
 A node is instead supposed to be started on top of a DB created by the controllers.

-To create a LibraDB from scratch, on top of which a validator can boot and join the network, one usually needs to pick a state snapshot at version V, and a target version T and do the following:
+To create a DiemDB from scratch, on top of which a validator can boot and join the network, one usually needs to pick a state snapshot at version V, and a target version T and do the following:

 1. Recover EpochEnding backup from epoch 0 all the way to the one which right precedes version T.
 3. (Optional, but supposed to do in Libra V1, since Libra nodes doesn't work on partial transaction history in V1.)
 Restore transactions from 0 to V to DB.